replicatedhq/helm-charts/README.md

 The Github action will list any reason for failure to release.
 A common mistake is not updating the Chart.lock file to match the Chart.yaml file.
 If a lock file is included in a chart, chart-release will verify that it matches the Chart.yaml version to avoid unexpected dependency versions.
 A failure to release only needs to be fixed in a new PR and merged again to trigger chart-releaser to try again.

 At no point should a version ever be re-released.
 Once released a version is immutable.
 If a chart needs to be updated, a new version should be created.
 This is to ensure that the version history of a chart is clear and unambiguous.

+## wg-easy

+To make releasing of the library chart easier this repo only intendeds to host this single chart.
+Examples using the chart can now be found at <https://github.com/replicatedhq/platform-examples>.
+The previous `wg-easy` chart has been moved to a personal repository of the maintainer at: <https://github.com/chris-sanders/helm-charts/tree/master/charts/wg-easy>